Indigenous languages of the Americas

-The Indigenous languages of the Americas are the languages that were used by the Indigenous peoples of the Americas before the arrival of Europeans.
-Over a thousand of these languages are still used today, while many more are now extinct.
-The Indigenous languages of the Americas are not all related to each other; instead, they are classified into a hundred or so language families and isolates, as well as several extinct languages that are unclassified due to the lack of information on them.
+The indigenous languages of the Americas are the languages that were used by the Indigenous peoples of the Americas, before the arrival of Europeans.
+Over a thousand of these languages are still used in the 21st century, while many more are now extinct.
+The indigenous languages of the Americas are not all related to each other; instead, they are classified into over a hundred or so language families and isolates, as well as numerous extinct languages that are unclassified due to the lack of information on them.

 Many proposals have been made to relate some or all of these languages to each other, with varying degrees of success.
-The most widely reported is Joseph Greenberg's Amerind hypothesis, which, however, nearly all specialists reject because of severe methodological flaws; spurious data; and a failure to distinguish cognation, contact, and coincidence.
+The most widely reported is Joseph Greenberg's Amerind hypothesis; however, nearly all specialists reject it because of severe methodological flaws; wrongly transcribed or spurious data; and a failure to distinguish cognation, contact, and coincidence.

-According to UNESCO, most of the Indigenous languages of the Americas are critically endangered, and many are dormant (without native speakers but with a community of heritage-language users) or entirely extinct.
-The most widely spoken Indigenous languages are Southern Quechua (spoken primarily in southern Peru and Bolivia) and Guaraní (centered in Paraguay, where it shares national language status with Spanish), with perhaps six or seven million speakers apiece (including many of European descent in the case of Guaraní).
+According to UNESCO, most of the indigenous languages of the Americas are critically endangered, and many are dormant (without native speakers but with a community of heritage-language users) or entirely extinct.
+The most widely spoken indigenous languages are Southern Quechua (spoken primarily in southern Peru and Bolivia) and Guarani (centered in Paraguay, where it shares national language status with Spanish), with perhaps six or seven million speakers apiece (including many of European descent in the case of Guarani).
 Only half a dozen others have more than a million speakers; these are Aymara of Bolivia and Nahuatl of Mexico, with almost two million each; the Mayan languages Kekchi and K'iche' of Guatemala and Yucatec of Mexico, with about 1 million apiece; and perhaps one or two additional Quechuan languages in Peru and Ecuador.
-In the United States, 372,000 people reported speaking an Indigenous language at home in the 2010 census.
+In the United States, 372,000 people reported speaking an indigenous language at home in the 2010 census.
 In Canada, 133,000 people reported speaking an Indigenous language at home in the 2011 census.
 In Greenland, about 90% of the population speaks Greenlandic, the most widely spoken Eskaleut language.